stoptracking/playbook/README.md

 Unequivocally, this is opinionated role, please review `packages_install.yml` to ensure it is in line with your preferences.

 ### Dotfiles
-Propagates dotfiles (aka "settings") to the remote host.
+Distributes dotfiles (aka "settings") to the remote hosts.
 Optionally links to the local $HOME.

 ### Transfer-agent
 Creates jailed user that has access only to the limited set of binaries (sh and rsync).